saif-malik-01/saif-malik-01/README.md

 I'm a web & Android designer and developer

-* I'm currently learning React Native .
+* Currently learning React Native.
-* Ask me about Web , Android development .
+* Ask me about Web and Android development.
 * How to reach me : dev.saifmalik@gmail.com .